inpsyde/config/README.md

 # Inpsyde Config

 Key-value config management.
-The package provides a simple interface to read configuration regardless where the configuration is actually stored (either in an environment variable or WordPress option table or constant).
+The package provides a simple interface to read configuration regardless how the configuration is actually provided (either by an environment variable or WordPress option table or a PHP constant).

 The implementation provides an easy-to-use declaration for configuration sources and filtering/validating.